Skip to content

 How Do Toxins Impact Male Fertility?

-• Reduced Sperm Count: Toxins can decrease the overall number of sperm produced.
+• Reduced sperm count: Decreasing the overall number of sperm produced.

 Common Sources of Reproductive Toxins